Royal Tank Regiment: Falcon

-FALCON traces its origins back to F Company of the Heavy Branch of the Machine Gun Corps.
+Falcon traces its origins back to F Company of the Heavy Branch of the Machine Gun Corps.
 In November 1916, F Company was expanded into F Battalion, which later became F Battalion of the Tank Corps.
 In January 1918, it was re-designated as the 6th Battalion of the Tank Corps.
-The unit saw extensive combat at the Battles of Messines, Passchendaele, Cambrai, and Amiens, utilizing Whippet Mk A light tanks.
-Following the Armistice, the 6th Battalion was disbanded.

 In 2001, Falcon Squadron was re-formed as the fourth Challenger 2 squadron within the 2nd Royal Tank Regiment.
-In 2003, the regiment deployed under the 7th Armoured Brigade, The Desert Rats, leading the assault during Op TELIC 1 in Iraq.
-By late 2005, FALCON Squadron became the first interim medium armour squadron, operating Scimitar CVR(T) vehicles before deploying to BATUS in 2006 for Ex PRAIRIE STORM, where it supported the Royal Green Jackets light role Battlegroup.
+In 2003, the regiment deployed under the 7th Armoured Brigade, The Desert Rats, leading the assault during Operation Telic 1 in Iraq.
+By late 2005, Falcon Squadron became the first interim medium armour squadron, operating Scimitar CVR(T) vehicles before deploying to BATUS in 2006 for Ex PRAIRIE STORM, where it supported the Royal Green Jackets light role Battlegroup.
 That same year, a troop from the squadron was sent to Belize in support of the Irish Guards, marking the first deployment of armour to a jungle environment since the late 1970s.

 In 2007, FALCON Squadron deployed as an independent sub-unit on Op HERRICK 6 in Afghanistan, becoming the first unit to operate MASTIFF vehicles.
 The squadron saw significant action as dismounted troops in Lashkargah, Sangin, and FOB Fox, taking part in all major UK operations in the Sangin Valley area, which included several encounters with improvised explosive devices (IEDs).
 Between late 2007 and 2010, the squadron participated in training exercises, range work, and deployments to BATUS.
 In 2010 and 2011, it returned to Afghanistan on Op HERRICK 13, with elements operating across Helmand and Kandahar provinces.
 FALCON Squadron was disbanded in 2012.

 In 2014, it was re-established as Falcon (Area Survey and Reconnaissance) Squadron, providing the UK’s only CRN AS&R (Chemical, Radiological, Nuclear Area Survey and Reconnaissance) capability.
 In 2019, it came under the operational command of 28 Engineer Regiment (C-CBRN) as FALCON Squadron (C-CBRN).
 Today, the squadron functions as a specialist, live agent-trained, lightly armoured, all-wheeled reconnaissance unit.

 In 2018, FALCON Squadron deployed on Op MORLOP in Salisbury in response to the Novichok nerve agent attack, while also sending a section to Estonia on Op CABRIT 3.
 The following year, 13 and 14 Troops were deployed to BATUS to test AS&R capabilities alongside a combined arms Battlegroup, while another troop conducted Ex TOXIC PATH in France.